krlan2789/apps-link/README.md

 > Event Invitation (Currently only Wedding Invitation) project is a web application that allows users to create, send, and manage event invitations.
 The application includes features such as user authentication, event creation, invitation sending, and RSVP tracking.

 - Designed and implemented features for user authentication, event creation, invitation sending, and RSVP tracking.
-- Handled data retrieval and storage using PostgreSQL.
 - Ensured API security and performance through best practices and optimization techniques.
-- Managed the PostgreSQL database schema and ensured data integrity and performance.
+- Managed the database schema and ensured data integrity and performance.
 - Handled database migrations and backups to maintain data consistency.
 - Developed the user interface using Tailwind CSS for styling.
 - Implemented responsive design to ensure the application works well on various devices.